wetryingtodorock/getblock-docs/en/rpc-service/movr/json-rpc/movr_state_subscribeRuntimeVersion.md

 ---
-title: movr:state_subscribeRuntimeVersion \[POST\] {disallowed}
+title: state_subscribeRuntimeVersion  {disallowed} - Moonriver
-description: Retrieves the runtime version via subscription
+description: Example code for the state_subscribeRuntimeVersion  {disallowed} json-rpc method. Сomplete guide on how to use state_subscribeRuntimeVersion  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters